obsidian-tasks-group/obsidian-tasks/docs/how-to/find-tasks-for-coming-7-days.md

     due before in 7 days
     ```

-With the above date, that search give the desired result:
+With the above date, that search gives the desired result:

 ```text
 0 days 📅 2022-09-08